munificent/craftinginterpreters/book/classes.md

 Note here that only the *last* part, the `.meat` is the *setter*.
 The `.omelette` and `.filling` parts are both *get* expressions.

-Like we have two separate AST nodes for variable access and variable assignment, we need a <span name="set-ast">second setter node</span> to complement our getter node.
+Just as we have two separate AST nodes for variable access and variable assignment, we need a <span name="set-ast">second setter node</span> to complement our getter node.

 ^code set-ast (1 before, 1 after)